SimpleJack

 SimpleJack 21 is a simulation intended for an adult audience (18+) for entertainment purposes only.
 This app does not offer real money gambling, wagering, or the opportunity to win real money or physical prizes.
 All in-game currency is strictly virtual and has no real-world monetary value.
 Practice or success at social simulation gaming does not imply future success at real money gambling.

-The Ultimate Blackjack Trainer in Your Pocket
+The Essential Blackjack Trainer in Your Pocket

 Why is SimpleJack 21 the Best Way to Learn Blackjack?